• Skip to primary navigation

 2020 Ida Graves Nocino.

-Vin de noix, on the other hand, is made from a combination of red wine and spirits, typically brandy, meaning that it has a lower ABV than nocino, which can be very strong depending on who made it.
-Also, the amount of walnuts in vin de noix, at least from the recipes I've seen, is much less than nocino, which means the tannins aren't as strong.
+Vin de noix is made from red wine and spirits, typically brandy, meaning that it has a lower ABV than nocino.
+Also, the amount of walnuts in vin de noix is typically much less than nocino, which means the tannins aren't as strong.

-Typically the ABV will be similar to sherry, coming in at around 15-20% from what I've seen.
-Personally, I like the lower ABV of vin de noix as it makes it easier to sip, but you can also dilute nocino to get a similar ABV if you like.
+Typically the ABV of finished walnut wine will be similar to sherry at around 15-20% alcohol from what I've seen.
+Personally I like the lower ABV of vin de noix as it makes it easier to sip, where nocino I have to mix.

 Traditional Walnut Wine or Vin de Noix excerpt from a book